Sebastian Kurz: Foreign minister

-The Foreign Ministry's Recognition & Evaluation Act was passed by Parliament in July 2016.
+The Foreign Ministry's Recognition and Evaluation Act was passed by Parliament in July 2016.
 It allows for the recognition of qualifications acquired abroad as well as the conversion of foreign academic certificates into domestic ones.

 During commemorations and military parades to mark the end of World War II, Kurz visited Belarus on 5 May 2015, followed by a visit to Moscow where he met Russian Foreign Minister Sergei Lavrov.
 He described the annexation of Crimea and Russia's support of Eastern Ukrainian separatists as "contrary to international law".
 Kurz explained that a softening of EU sanctions would be declined without prior local improvements of the situation and that the implementation of the Minsk II agreement by Russia was imperative.
 He added that peace could only be achieved "with and not against Russia".
 In June 2016, he voiced his support for a proposal made by then-German foreign minister Frank-Walter Steinmeier to gradually withdraw sanctions in return for promises kept by Russia regarding the Minsk agreement.

 Kurz with Netanyahu after signing a memorandum of agreement, 16 May 2016.
 Netanyahu's spokesman David Keyes looks on.

 In May 2016, Kurz visited Israel and met with Israeli prime minister Benjamin Netanyahu.
 The trip marked 60 years of diplomatic relations between Austria and Israel.
 Netanyahu and Kurz signed a working holiday visa agreement as well as several arrangements on bilateral educational and cultural issues.

-In November 2016, Kurz expressed his gratitude as a representative of the European People's Party in a campaign rally of the Macedonian sister party VMRO-DPMNE for supporting the closure of the Western Balkans route, which was later criticized as an indirect election endorsement.
+In November 2016, Kurz expressed his gratitude as a representative of the European People's Party at a campaign rally of the Macedonian sister party VMRO-DPMNE for supporting the closure of the Western Balkans route, which was later criticized as an indirect election endorsement.

 In March 2017, Kurz referred to rescue operations in the Mediterranean Sea as "NGO insanity", as these would "lead to more refugees dying instead of fewer".
 Intrigued by the Australian refugee model, Kurz repeatedly demanded that refugees rescued in the Mediterranean Sea should no longer be taken to mainland Italy, but transferred to refugee camps outside of Europe.
 EU border patrol agency Frontex supported his proposal, while most NGOs opposed it.